DataDog/hiring-engineers/answers.md

  "Alert over 0.90")

 ### Multi-Host Alert
 The alert was set up as a multi-host alert and by changing the alert to fire if the average was 0.90 over 5 minutes to simply fire if the test.support.random when above 0.90 once in 5 minutes did the trick.
-Here are some of the e-mail notifications that were recieved from the alert.
-You can see there were two seperate hosts that went into alert so that mutli-host alerting could be confirmed.
+Here are some of the e-mail notifications that were received from the alert.
+You can see there were two separate hosts that went into alert so that multi-host alerting could be confirmed.

 ![alt text](https://github.com/flaresareawesome/hiring-engineers/blob/flaresareawesome-solutions-engineer/images/datadog-L3-multihost-alert.png
  "Multi-host Alert")